-[P] DESCRIPTION OF DEBENTURES
+DESCRIPTION OF DEBENTURES

-If we elect to issue debentures in exchange for the preferred stock, we will issue the debentures under an indenture between us and summarizes some, but not all, of the provisions of the indenture and the debentures.
+If we elect to issue debentures in exchange for the preferred stock, we will issue the debentures under an indenture between us and U.S. Bank National Association, as trustee.
+The following summarizes some, but not all, of the provisions of the indenture and the debentures.
 You should refer to the actual terms of the indenture and the debentures for the definitive terms and conditions that have been filed as an exhibit to this registration statement.
 As used in this description, the words "we," "us" or "our" do not include any current or future subsidiary of Marchex.